ibm-cloud-docs/vpc/pps-verify.md

 1. Locate your new Private Path in the table and click the name of the service to show its Details page.
 1. Copy the CRN to your clipboard.
 1. Click **Infrastructure**, then click **Virtual private endpoint gateways** in the Network section.
-1. Create a VPE gateway to connect to your Private Path service using your Private Path CRN.
+1. Create a VPE gateway to connect to your Private Path service by using your Private Path CRN.
 For instructions, see [Creating a VPE gateway](/docs/vpc?topic=vpc-ordering-endpoint-gateway).
-1. Navigate back to the Private Path services for VPC list page and click the name of your Private Path service in the table.
+1. Go back to the Private Path services for VPC list page and click the name of your Private Path service in the table.
 1. In the Connections section:

    * If your default policy is set to **Permit all requests**, your request shows in the **Permitted** view.